-A student who has met all of the requirements for graduation will apply for graduation with his/her Student Advisor.
-The Registrar will confirm the student has paid all required tuition, the student has met the school's standards for ethical and honest behavior, and the student has satisfactorily completed all academic requirements.
-When the Registrar has confirmed that the student is a candidate for graduation, BU will send the student confirmation of graduation.
-Upon request, the University will send the student a digital diploma and an official transcript.
-BU may hold periodic online graduation ceremonies at which the faculty celebrate all students who have graduated since the last event.
+A student who has met all requirements for graduation must apply for graduation using the official form on Bottega's website.
+The Registrar's Office confirms that the student has paid all required tuition and fees, has met standards for ethical and honest behavior, and has satisfactorily completed all academic requirements.
+The Graduation Committee meets monthly to review the Registrar's recommendations for graduation.
+After this confirmation, the Registrar will send the student confirmation of graduation.
+The University will send the student a digital diploma and an official transcript.
+Bottega holds periodic online graduation ceremonies at which faculty celebrate all students who have graduated since the last event.
 Students may attend this event online, but they are not required to do so, and they will not need to wait until the graduation ceremony to receive their credentials.